FrenchW/frenchw.github.io/index.md

 ## <span id="english" name="english">About me</span>

 ### Bio
-My name is Frédéric Druilhet and I am Deputy Head of Information Systems Services at the Midi-Pyrénées Regional Head-Quarter of the CNRS (french national center of scientific research).
+My name is Frédéric Druilhet and I am Deputy Head of Information Systems Services at the Occitanie Ouest Regional Head-Quarter of the CNRS (french national center of scientific research).
 I am also a developer of many projects, including the [CNRS Job Portal](https://emploi.cnrs.fr).

 ### Projects